heroshi-yamada/file-encryption-tool/README.md

 # File Encryption and Decryption Tool

-A simple C program to encrypt and decrypt text files using XOR encryption.
+A simple C program to encrypt and decrypt texts.

 ## Features
-- Encrypt text files using a user-defined key.
+- Encrypt text using a user-defined key.
-- Decrypt encrypted files using the same key.
+- Decrypt encrypted text using the same key.
 - User-friendly menu-driven interface.

+  note: this was made with little help from AI